jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 * Go to **Policies** -> **Runtime Policies** and then look at **security-playground-restricted-nodrift** - Note that rather than just detecting drift (as in the other Namespaces) we are blocking it if the workload is in the **security-playground-restricted-nodrift** Namespace
     * And we have a another copy of our security-playground-restricted service running there on a different HostPort
 * Run **./example-curls-restricted-nodrift.sh** which runs all those same curls but against a workload that is both restricted like the last example but also has Sysdig preventing Container Drift (rather than just detecting it)
-    1. If you look at the resulting Events in our Insights UI you'll see the Drift was **prevented** rather than just detected this time
+    1. If you look at the resulting Events in our Threats UI you'll see the Drift was **prevented** rather than just detected this time
     1. ![](instruction-images/driftprevented.png)

 And, we also can now block instead of just detecting Malware.